dydxprotocol/v4-chain/indexer/README.md

 ### Build

-To build all of the services and packages, run:
+To build all services and packages, run:

 ```
 pnpm run build:all
 ```
-This should be run whenever code is changed and you need to deploy or run the updated code, including running unit tests, deploying locally, or deploying to AWS.
+This should be run whenever code is changed, and you need to deploy or run the updated code, including running unit tests, deploying locally, or deploying to AWS.

 ## Adding Packages